w5xd/piper_http_server/windows_deployment/ReadMe.txt

 (c) 2025 by Wayne E. Wright, W5XD.
-WriteLog Contesting Software, LLC This software is licensed under the GPL. see https://github.com/w5xd/piper_http_server The piper1-gpl Text-To-Speech package is here: https://github.com/OHF-Voice/piper1-gpl VERSION 1.0
+WriteLog Contesting Software, LLC This software is licensed under the GPL. see https://github.com/w5xd/piper_http_server The piper1-gpl Text-To-Speech package is here: https://github.com/OHF-Voice/piper1-gpl VERSION 1.1

 This http server is designed by the team at WriteLog Contesting Software, LLC.
-It is compatible with what WriteLog version 12.93 and later expects when you configure WriteLog to use Text-to-Voice.
+Its http interface is compatible with what WriteLog version 12.93 and later expects when you configure WriteLog to use Text-to-Voice.
 This server and its source code are under the GPL license and may be used by anyone under the terms of that license.
 The text-to-speech capability that this server uses is from